Make APIs for You and Me

 - The treadmill plugged into the wall uses the electricity to run.

-- Since the treadmill does not have its own source of power, the treadmill is outsourcing the power it needs from the service provider, for example windmills or solar power.
+- Since the treadmill does not have its own source of power, the treadmill is outsourcing the power it needs to a service provider, for example, to one that uses wind turbines or solar power.

-While electrical sockets differ depending on where you are in the world, they have predictable patterns of openings; and electrical plugs fit those patterns.
+While electrical sockets differ depending on where you are in the world, they have predictable, standard patterns of openings; and the electrical plugs attached to devices like treadmills are designed to fit those standard patterns.